desmos-labs/desmos/docs/fullnode/installation.md

 }
 ```

-If you see `catching_up` is `false` in the `sync_info`, it means that you are fully synced.
-If it is `true`, it is still syncing.
+If you see that the `catching_up` value is `false` under the `sync_info`, it means that you are fully synced.
+If it is `true`, it means your node is still syncing.

-After your node is fully synced, you can consider running your full node as a [validator node](/validators/validator-setup.html#create-your-validator).
+After your node is fully synced, you can consider running your full node as a [validator node](../validators/validator-setup.md#create-your-validator).